Canada Remembers air show flies into new venue - Saskatoon | Globalnews.ca

 The Canada Remembers air show was hosted at the military base over the weekend.
 The new venue welcomed close to 5,000 spectators on Saturday alone.

 “A lot of our members here on the base served in Afghanistan and different peacekeeping missions around the world.
 Nobody knows that.
-It’s a chance to come out here and say thanks to them,” said volunteer director Brian Swidrovich.
+It’s a chance to come out here and say thanks to them,” volunteer director Brian Swidrovich said.

 Major Morency is among those who served in Afghanistan.
 He said with it being Canada’s 150th birthday and the 100th anniversary of Vimy Ridge, he knew the base would be the perfect location.